Nate Lowe Player Props: Rangers vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.66 team ERA ranks fourth across all MLB pitching staffs.
+- The Mariners have a 3.62 team ERA that ranks third across all league pitching staffs.

-- The Mariners give up the fewest home runs in baseball (47 total, 0.8 per game).
+- Mariners pitchers combine to surrender the fewest home runs in baseball (47 total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.